geriyoco/vscode-image-gallery/README.md

 - Gallery view of images
 - Lazily load images as they are scrolled into view
 - Clicking on an image opens it up in a viewer tab
+- Auto-refresh when modified
-- Extension size less than 10KB
+- Extension size less than 1 MB

 ### Panning and zooming
 ![demo-editor](docs/demo-editor.gif)